SamAtkinsonModeste/ci-p-one-zen-oasis-spa/README.md

 - [Text-Shadow](https://www.w3schools.com/cssref/css3_pr_text-shadow.php)
 - [Border-Radius](https://www.w3schools.com/cssref/css3_pr_border-radius.php) which can be used to make interestng shapes of a block element.
 - [RGBA Function](https://css-tricks.com/the-power-of-rgba/) used with background images can change the look and feel of your image by taking advantage of the Aplha value.
+- I used [Normalize.css](https://necolas.github.io/normalize.css/) to reset all elements across all browsers.
 - [Media Queries](https://www.w3schools.com/cssref/css3_pr_mediaquery.php) - I used several to ensure my layout stayed intact for most devices.

 ## Features